Friday, August 28, 2020

 Color code multiple tracks (method 2):

-1. Arrange the tracks adjacent to each other (only the tracks you want to change the color code for).
+1. Arrange the tracks adjacent to each other (Only include the tracks whose color code you want to change.).

 2. Left click on the track name of the first of multiple tracks you want to color code.
 The track name background should turn white to indicate the track is selected.